Rechts- und Finanz-FAQ des Research Enquiry Service (RES) der Europäischen Kommission zu Horizon Europe

 Antragsformular

-Frage des spanischen R&F NCP
+Frage der spanischen R&F NCPs

 A client is preparing a proposal for a topic under lump sum scheme.
 Under lump sum scheme, they are providing the detailed budget table (Excel document).
 So they ask if they should also include in Part B of the proposal the following detailed information: